StampWallet/backend/client/docs/ItemDefinitionsApi.md

 Update an exiting item definition

 This endpoint is used to change details of existing item definitions (benefits).
+Client has to provide all values, even if values do not change

 ### Example